realityforge/chef-glassfish/README.md

 with the GlassFish application server.
 The cookbook also defines resources to create and configure GlassFish application domains and OpenMQ broker instances.

+A sample project with a Vagrantfile that launches a glassfish instance is available in [chef-glassfish-example](https://github.com/realityforge/chef-glassfish-example) project.

 # Requirements

 ## Platform: